vdasilva/tplink-hs110-pump-monitor/README.md

     + Password for the sender email.

 + emailReceiver
-    + Email to witch you will received the alerts.
-I use the same but it could be another one.
+    + Email that will receive the alerts.

 + logFileName
     + Filename of the log.
 It will be appended with a .log.

 + idleThreshold
-    + Number of time in second the pump can be idle before you get an alert.
+    + Time the device can be idle for, before alert is triggered (seconds).

 + repeatRunningAlertEvery
-    + Time in second between each of running alert message in a period of alert threshold exceeded.
+    + Delay between each excessive running alert message (seconds).

 + repeatIdleAlertEvery
-    + Time in second between each of idle alert message in a period of alert threshold exceeded.
+    + Delay between each excessive idle alert message (seconds).

 + deviceRunningTimeThreshold
-    + Alert if the device running for more that threshold in second each time it starts.
+    + Time the device can be running for, before alert is triggered (seconds).

 + nbLineLogEmail
-    + Number of line of the log to send in the email.
+    + Number of lines of the log to send in the email.

 + waitBetweenRead
-    + Thats the time between each poll to the power of the device in second.
+    + Device will be polled at the rate specified (seconds).

 + enableIdleAlert
-    + Enable alerts when idle for too long.
-Possible value: on, off
+    + Enable alerts for excessive idle (on, off).

 + enableRunningAlert
-    + Enable alerts when running for too long.
-Possible value: on, off
+    + Enable alerts for excessive running. (on, off).

 + enableStartAlert
-    + Enable alerts when device start.
-Possible value: on, off
+    + Enable alerts when device starts (on, off).

 + enableStopAlert
-    + Enable alerts when device stop.
-Possible value: on, off
+    + Enable alerts when device stops (on, off).

 ### LAN API related

 + deviceIP
-    + IP of the device you want to monitor.
+    + IP of the tp-link plug to monitor.
 If set to 0.0.0.0 will search for it but I don't recommend it.
 Was made available because of problem with the search device api.

 ### Cloud API related